anmolpathry/CafeMenuCSS/README.md

 - [Style some Colored Markers](#style-some-colored-markers)
 - [Design and Style a Registration Form](#design-and-style-a-registration-form)

+---

-## Design a Cafe Menu
+## Design a Cafe Menu :coffee:

-Description of the project "Design a Cafe Menu".
+Get familiarized with the basic HTML tags and basic CSS styling.

+---

-## Style some Colored Markers
+## Style some Colored Markers :art:

-Description of the project "Style some Colored Markers".
+Used div's and CSS to style the containers into markers using gradients, borders, box-shadows.

+---

-## Design and Style a Registration Form
+## Design and Style a Registration Form :page_with_curl:

-Description of the project "Design and Style a Registration Form".
+Created an HTML registration form and styled it using CSS.